yuandere/isctree/README.md

-# [ISC Site Framework & Tree]
+# ISC Site Framework & Tree

-This project aims to redesign & rebrand the UCSD ISC website, experimenting with skrollr implementation for parallax scrolling.
+This project aims to redesign & rebrand the UCSD Intersustainability Student Council website, experimenting with skrollr implementation for parallax scrolling.

-## other info
+## Live Hosting

-Coming soon.
+Can be found here- https://isctree.netlify.com/